NYU-CSO/recitation/r10/README.md

 Tutorial 10
 =========

-Exercise 1: Multi-threaded Prime Finder Using Concurrent Channels
+Exercise 1: A Concurrent Channel
 -----

 The `chan.c` file in this directory implements the channel object discussed the lecture.